Debra Kauffman Yaun, William F. Powell

 William F. Powell was an internationally recognized artist and one of America’s foremost colorists.
 A native of Huntington, West Virginia, Bill studied at the Art Student’s Career School in New York; Harrow Technical College in Harrow, England; and the Louvre Free School of Art in Paris, France.
 He was professionally involved in fine art, commercial art, and technical illustrations for more than 45 years.
 His experience as an art instructor included oil, watercolor, acrylic, colored pencil, and pastel—with subjects ranging from landscapes to portraits and wildlife.
 He also authored a number of art instruction books, including several popular Walter Foster titles.
 As a renowned master of color, Bill conducted numerous “Color Mixing and Theory” workshops in various cities throughout the U.S. His expertise in color theory also led him to author and illustrate several articles and an educational series of 11 articles entitled “Color in Perspective” for a national art magazine.
 Additionally, he performed as an art consultant for national space programs and for several artist’s paint manufacturers.
 Bill’s work also included the creation of background sets for films, model making, animated cartoons, and animated films for computer mockup programs.
 He produced instructional painting, color mixing, and drawing art videos.

 Ken Goldman is an internationally known artist, author, teacher, and art juror.
 A recipient of numerous awards, Goldman has exhibited widely in various group shows and solo exhibitions around the world.
-In California, Goldman has shown at the Oceanside Museum of Art, USC Fisher Museum of Art, and Autry Museum of the American West.
-He is the author of many Walter Foster art instruction books, and he teaches figure painting, artistic anatomy, and plein air landscape at the Athenaeum School of the Arts in La Jolla and in workshops across the country and has served as president of the National Watercolor Society.
-Please visit www.goldmanfineart.com for more information.
+In California, he has shown at the Oceanside Museum of Art, USC Fisher Museum of Art, and Autry Museum of the American West.
+The author of many Walter Foster art instruction books, he teaches figure painting, artistic anatomy, and plein air landscape at the Athenaeum School of the Arts in La Jolla and in workshops across the country, and has served as president of the National Watercolor Society.
+Please visit goldmanfineart.com for more information.

 Walter T. Foster was born in Woodland Park, Colorado, in 1891.
 In his younger years, he worked as a sign painter and a hog medicine salesman.
 He also performed in a singing and vaudeville act.
 Walter invented the first postage-stamp vending machine and drew political caricatures for several large newspapers.
 He's well known as an accomplished artist, art instructor, and art collector.
 In the 1920s, while running his own advertising agency and instructing young artists, Walter began writing self-help art instruction books.
 The books were first produced in his home in Laguna Beach, California, where he wrote, illustrated, and printed them himself.
 In the 1960s, as the product line grew, he moved the operation to a commercial facility, which allowed him to expand the company and achieve worldwide distribution.
 Walter passed away in 1981, but he is fondly remembered for his warmth, dedication, and unique instruction books.